mlynch/mlynch.github.com/_posts/2012-11-05-madison-needs-critics.markdown

 All this made me realize that Madison needs harsher critics too.
 It's almost a sin to talk poorly of this city, for fear it would damage our burgeoning community and tech scene.

-I should be able to share my problems with Madison without fear that I'll be labled "anti-Madison," someone working against the great progress this city has seen and will continue to see.
+I should be able to share my problems with Madison without fear that I'll be labeled "anti-Madison," someone working against the great progress this city has seen and will continue to see.

 We need to stop being so sensitive about our small town and more focused on how to improve it.
 We should also stop writing purely glowing articles about Madison, it deserves better.It's far from perfect, and to pretend otherwise is just delusional.